Is cyber security skill shortage real or is it the result of bad hiring practices?

 Employers often require a Bachelor's Degree as a rigid requirement, without caring to check what type of contents the candidate has actually dealt with in his/her study.

-It's well known that Bachelor's curricula often include content classes that don't make any big difference, such as History, College Composition or stuff like that.
+It's well known Bachelor's curricula often include content classes that don't make any big difference, such as History, College Composition or stuff like that.
 They don't always dig deep in technical stuff.

 I talked to a recruiter for a well-known university one time and all they had to offer me was Criminal Justice.